sebnitu/vrembem/docs/_packages/grid.md

 ## grid_stack_[key]

 Adds a breakpoint for when grid items should be stacked vertically.
-Values and class keys are generated using the `$breakpoint` map.
-Also available is the `grid_stack` modifier which stacks grid items under all conditions.
+Values and class keys are generated using the [`$breakpoint`](#breakpoints) map.
+Omitting the key value from the modifier (e.g. `grid_stack`) will stack items under all conditions.

 {% include demo_open.html class_grid="grid_stack" %}
 <div class="grid grid_stack_xs">